JellyCar: Reception of JellyCar 3

 Reviews of JellyCar 3 have been generally favorable, with a Metacritic rating of 84, based on seven reviews.
 Steve McCaskill of Pocket Gamer said the game was "an addictive combination of driving and physics-based platforming that manages to overcome one or two minor control issues".
 In the review for SlideToPlay.com, Chris Reed said that JellyCar 3 was "a bouncy, wildly creative romp" and that the March 2011 update "brings more value to an already great game".

 Discontinuation and removal of JellyCar 2 & 3

 Disney Interactive Studios retired JellyCar 2 & 3, along with many other applications in Spring 2014.
 They are no longer available for download.

 JellyCar Worlds

 In June 2021, for the first time since 2010, Walaber announced on his Twitter page and website that a new installment in the series known as JellyCar Worlds was in development.
 Progress on updates was broadcast via Walaber's Twitch channel.
 Walaber also posts videos relating to JellyCar Worlds on his TikTok and Twitter accounts, and makes developer video logs on his YouTube channel.
-The game was made available on Nintendo Switch and Steam on December 8, 2022, and is included with Apple Arcade on Apple iOS.
+The game was made available on Nintendo Switch and Steam on December 8, 2022, and is included with Apple Arcade on iOS.